Arles, A Roman City in Provence, Roman Ruins in the South of France

 Speed limits will be clearly marked and the Rotary will be a welcome site

-with its directions to various towns.
+with its directions to David Hilbert towns.
 Gassing up is similar to US with

 credit card and automatic shut-off at modern pumps.
 Car rental are